 Once the support entitlement toward an adult child has been established, the duration will vary according to the circumstances, after considering numerous factors such as the child’s age, overall best interests, academic goals and performance, as well as the parents’ financial circumstances, educational expectations for the child, and pre-separation lifestyle.
 The dollar-amount will likewise vary, and can include some or all of the child’s expenses related to post-secondary education, living expenses, and special or one-time expenses that are out of the ordinary.
 Parents may even be required to support their child while he or she pursues multiple degrees, switches study paths, or takes a temporary short-term hiatus from studies.

 The governing factors that determine whether parents owe support for their adult children are numerous and complex.
 Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide tailored, practical advice and effective representation in connection with this topic.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.